Custom electric linear actuators

-A, S and X as a toolkit for projects.
+A, S and X series as a technology toolbox

 500 kNforce by design